AlejandroGutierrezB/oculistvr/README.md

 <!-- Roadmap -->
 ### To-do's

-[ ] Add github action to run everyday.
+- [ ] Add github action to run everyday.
-[ ] Add sendgrid to receive notifications.
+- [ ] Add sendgrid to receive notifications.
+- [ ] Wrtie an article on how it was done
-[ ] If I keep adding features adding Typescript is a must [ ] Wrtie an article on how it was done
+- [ ] If I keep adding features adding Typescript is a must

 <!-- CONTRIBUTING -->
 ## Contributing